 In her own words: “I grew up in two different worlds with two different perspectives of life but I’ve always had a strong love for protecting my land and inspiring and empowering my people through the preservation and protection of our culture, which is why I sing in my language.”
 Milyakburra is the community on Bickerton Island, a smaller island off Groote where Emily would visit her Grandparents on the weekends and hear dreaming stories.

 ‘Ngarrikwujeyinama’ was the first single to be lifted from Milyakburra, released earlier this year the track was added to rotation on Double J and ABC Local nationally, took out the number 1 chart position on AMRAP and her 2nd Queensland Music Award in May.
-"Milyakburra" was nominated for a 2018 ARIA Award for Best Blues And Roots Album and FOUR 2019 Queensland Music Award Nominations including Album of the Year.
+"Milyakburra" was nominated for a 2018 ARIA Award for Best Blues And Roots Album and FOUR 2019 Queensland Music Award Nominations.
+Emily took out the Best Blues And Roots Album of the Year at the 2019 AIR Awards.

-This year sees Emily Supporting the likes of Dan Sultan, Archie Roach and Nahko and The Medicine Bear for more details head over to the Facebook Page.
+This year sees Emily Supporting the likes of Cat Empire and Mavis Staples for more details head over to the Facebook Page.